canonical/cloud-init/doc/rtd/topics/tutorials/qemu.rst

     $ python3 -m http.server --directory . &

-Launch a vm with our user data
+Launch a virtual machine (VM) with our user data
 ==============================

 Now that we have LXD setup and our user data defined, we can launch an